Saint Peter Parish

 Welcomed • Accepted • Loved • Respected

-THURSDAY - 8 AM Daily Mass with School Students 6 PM Adoration and Reconciliation 7 PM Evening Mass
+THURSDAY 6 PM Adoration-Reconciliation and 7 PM Mass

 Parish Office Hours